galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > ### {% icon hands_on %} Hands-on: Minimal Galaxy Playbook
 >
-> 1. If you haven't done so already, create a new directory for your playbook, `playbook`, and `cd` to that directory
+> 1. Create a new directory `galaxy` in your home folder, and `cd` into that directory
 >
 > 2. Create a new file in your working directory called `requirements.yml` and include the following contents:
 >